paapa-kusi/Menubar-Colors/README.md

 ## How do you use this?

-Left click toggles the color panel's visibility. <br/>
+- Left click toggles the color panel's visibility. <br/>
-Right click opens a drop down menu of options.
+- Right click opens a drop down menu of options.
+    - Closing the application.
+    - Color panel settings.

 ## Who is this for?